Bleaberry Fell

 Fellow go4awalkers who have already walked, climbed, summited & bagged Bleaberry Fell

-Dan Collins climbed Bleaberry Fell on July 30th, 2023 [from/via/route] As part of c318 walk [with] Family (just the lads) [weather] Overcast & rainy - Very boggy & marshy on the top ridge.
+Dan Collins walked up Bleaberry Fell on July 30th, 2023 [from/via/route] As part of c318 walk [with] Family (just the lads) [weather] Overcast & rainy - Very boggy & marshy on the top ridge.
 My right leg vanished into a bog at one point, much to the amusement of the kids.
 Descent from Raven crag is steep, & generally the main part of the walk was hard to navigate with limited pathways (I assume partly based on the extent of rain recently)

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record